vidister/gimp-web/content/tutorials/Digital_Black_and_White_Conversion/index.md

 <span>But what about 16-bit images?</span> Well - the data is still in the image file to correctly describe the colors at 16bit/channel, but most likely what you’ll be seeing on your monitor is an interpolation of the values to an 8-bit/channel colorspace.
 You should _always_ work in the highest bit depth color that you can, and leave any conversions to 8-bit for when you are saving your work to be viewed on a monitor.

-The important point to take away from this is to realize that when all three color channels are the same value, you’ll got a grey color.
+The important point to take away from this is to realize that when all three color channels are the same value, you’ll get a grey color.
 So a middle gray value of 127, 127, 127 would look like this:

 <p class="color-ex color127127127" >
 127, 127, 127